Nikituh/SaleMove.Droid/README.md

 So the final, worst, solution would be to implement a hack that opens the Chrome app from our App without asking the user for confirmation, so it would, at least somewhat, look like the user was still in the application.

 And here we are: an application featuring a list where each item has two buttons: one to close the app and start a phone call with a SaleMove operator, and another to open Chrome that goes on a website where SaleMove SDK is implemented, but only with text-based chat. **>:(**

+### Libraries and tools used

+- [Picasso](http://square.github.io/picasso/) - A powerful image downloading and caching library for Android

+- [ButterKnife](http://jakewharton.github.io/butterknife/) - Annotate fields with @BindView and a view ID for Butter Knife to find and automatically cast the corresponding view in your layout

+- [Socket.IO](https://socket.io/) - Socket.IO enables real-time bidirectional event-based communication

+- [Fuel](https://github.com/kittinunf/Fuel) - The easiest HTTP networking library for Kotlin/Android

+- [Coroutines](https://kotlinlang.org/docs/reference/coroutines.html) - Simplifies asynchronous programming by putting the complications into libraries